kevinkar/masters-latex-template/README.md

 `./template/figures/.MARKER`

-This directory contains only a MARKER file - a placeholder.
+This directory contains a MARKER file - a placeholder.
 You can use this directory to store figures that are part of the document.

 ## Known Issues